Benjamin Wey: Sexual harassment lawsuit

 In July 2014, Wey was sued by a former summer intern Hannah Bouveng, who alleged that he was wrongfully fired after he reported that another employee was "repeatedly and consistently” the subject of "disgusting and degrading quid pro quo sexual harassment".
 The intern filed an $850 million lawsuit against Wey's company.
 Law360 quoted Wey as saying that the lawsuits were "frivolous" and "an extortion attempt."
 The trial which took place in June 2015 ended with the jury awarding Bouveng $18 million—$2 million in compensatory damages and $16 million in punitive damages, primarily for defamation by Wey, NYGG, and its subsidiary FNL Media who publish TheBlot.
 The allegations of assault and battery were rejected by the jurors.
 In April 2016, the award was reduced to $5.6 million by a Federal District Court judge.
 Wey filed a counterclaim against Bouveng.

-In June 2018, Bouveng filed court documents withdrawing and dismissing the claims against Wey with prejudice.
-The new court documents declare the whole judgment “null and void.”
+In June 2018, Bouveng withdrew all claims again Wey.
+The lawsuit ended in Wey’s favor.
+In a signed court order, the New York federal judge declared “the Judgment and Amended Judgment are hereby vacated, and shall be null and void and of no force or effect.”